ikarmpadakis/shortcrested_breaking/Readme.md

 # Crest height distribution
 _Model development by Al Khalili and Karmpadakis (2025) - Imperial College London_

-Details are provided in Al Khalili and Karmpadakis.
-2025.
-Breaking occurrence and dissipation in shortcrested waves in finite water depths.
+Details are provided in Al Khalili and Karmpadakis (2025): "Breaking occurrence and dissipation in shortcrested waves in finite water depths".
 Coastal Engineering.

 ## Crest height function - **fCrest_UAK.m**